 Cost of getting a Nigeria visa for countries differs.
 For example, the cost of getting a Nigeria visa as a resident of Andorra is different from that of Australia.

 So if you are looking for more information on the fee for Nigeria visa application, kindly visit here.

 In short Visa on arrival mean that you will need to stand at the counter to apply and pay for a visa, which will be pasted on your passport at the point of entry before you can be allowed to proceed to immigration.

 If your country is not of the countries that need no visa before they can visit Nigeria, this is another option for you.

 To clarify your curiosity “Yes” you can and Travelguidea will show you how to go about it.
 That is to say, we are always here for you on topics related to traveling, Resort, and many more.

 Here we have two processes when it comes to applying for Visa on arrival

 Applying through a Visa agent in Nigeria.

 This is the best option that we will advise you to go for.
-All you need to do before departing from your country of resident is to send all the necessary documentation to the agent and they will handle the rest for you.
-If you are considering making use of an agent below is a list of information that will be needed to file an application on your behalf.
+All you need to do before departing from your country of residence is to send all the necessary documentation to the agent and they will handle the rest for you.
+If you are considering making use of an agent below is a list of information that will be needed to apply on your behalf.

 - Full Name